MaxvanHaastrecht/MaxvanHaastrecht.github.io/_pages/about.md

 *Do not judge each day by the harvest you reap, but by the seeds that you plant.* - Robert Louis Stevenson

-And, last but not least, not a quote but a video.
-A commencement address by Steve Jobs at Stanford, the most inspiring speech I have ever seen.
+Lastly, not a quote but a video.
+A commencement address by Steve Jobs at Stanford.
+The most inspiring speech I have ever seen.

 [![Steve Jobs Stanford Commencement Address](http://img.youtube.com/vi/UF8uR6Z6KLc/0.jpg)](http://www.youtube.com/watch?v=UF8uR6Z6KLc)